jasand-pereza/creative-market-project/README.md

  - MySQL 5.7.2

 ## Project setup
-- First run composer install.
+- First run `composer install`.
+- Add your .env file in the project's root folder.
+Replace the site name and database information with the appropriate environment info.
-- Run `php artisan key:generate`
+- Then run `php artisan key:generate`
 - Create and migrated the database.
 You may run the php artisan migration command or import the latest SQL dump from the "/database/dumps" folder.
-- Add your .env file in the project's root folder.
-Replace the site name and database information with the appropriate environment info.
 - Test away.
 In order to test the form, there needs to be existing users in the database.
 - Report bugs and then hire the developer because you made him feel bad.